 The real difference comes from:

-We’ve always focused on on-prem/private RAG because regulations (GDPR, DPA 2018, NHS DSPT, FCA rules) leave no room for public cloud leakage in production.
+We’ve always focused on on-premises AI because regulations (GDPR, DPA 2018, NHS DSPT, FCA rules) leave no room for public cloud leakage in production.

 OpenClaw addresses the agency gap: real autonomy without handing control to a vendor.